Avaiga/taipy-getting-started/steps/explain_md/step_4_pipeline_execution.md

 # Pipeline configuration

-you can configure your first pipeline that you will be able to run. you configure it; you just need to list all the tasks you want to be done by the pipeline.
-Here you want this pipeline to execute the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
+To configure your first pipeline you just need to list all the tasks you want to be done by the pipeline.
+Here this pipeline executes the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
 Note that the **task_configs** is a list so you don't have to worry about the order of the tasks.
-Taipy will do that for you and optimize its execution.
+Taipy does that for you and optimize its execution.

 ```python
 # Creation of the first scenario configuration